spesmilo/electrum/contrib/android/Readme.md

 $ adb -d install -r dist/Electrum-*-arm64-v8a-debug.apk
 $ adb shell monkey -p org.electrum.electrum 1
 ```
+Note `adb install` can take a `--user {userId}` option to install the app for a specific profile.
+Without that, the default is to install to *all* profiles.

 ### How do I get an interactive shell inside docker?